coztomate/dkb_ynab_converter/README.md

-# dkb_ynab_converter
+# DKB csv to YNAB Converter

-Transforms DKB csv exports to import into ynab
+Transforms DKB csv exports to import into YNAB

+## Requirements

+Python 3.9

+## Usage

+1. Clone the repository

+2. Naviagte to project directory

+3. Run the Script

+To run the script, use the following command:

+`python transform_csv.py`

+Using Command-Line Arguments

+You can also specify the input file and output folder directly from the command line:

+`python transform_csv.py --input path/to/input.csv --output path/to/output/folder`

+If no arguments are provided, the script will open dialogs for you to choose the input file and output folder.